 - Amenities and Services: Offering desirable amenities, like in-unit laundry, parking, or pet-friendly policies, can attract higher-paying tenants and reduce vacancy rates.

-Manage Debt and Expenses
+Managing Debt and Expenses for Rental Properties

 While increasing rental income is key, managing expenses is equally important for a strong DSCR.
 A lower expense total improves your ratio, making you a more attractive borrower.
 Here’s how to keep expenses in check: